appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

     * Select an appropriate role for the user from the **Select a role** list.
     * Click the **Invite** button.

 🚩 In this tutorial, you learned to create a simple database GUI using Appsmith and PostgreSQL.

-Happy App Building!
+Happy App Building.

 ## Next steps